scottkipfer/wanderu-test/README.md

 notes: The graphql query is convenient to get back the fields I need, but it seems to take a long time.
 Also it is strange that I have to pass in `6` to the count field in order to get 5 stations back.
-I am guessing this is a problem with the graphql implmentation they have created.
+I am guessing this is a problem with the graphql implementation they have created.

 #### utils
-Helper functions to do a random selction and to computue the distance between two coordinates in kilometers.
+Helper functions to do a random selection and to compute the distance between two coordinates in kilometers.